rtholmes/cpsc310starter/README.md

 # CPSC 310 Starter

 This is a starter for CPSC310.
 Using it will help you get started with many of the tools we will use this term.
 While this is a great resource for getting your tools and environment setup on your computer, you will need to start again (although it will take under 5 minutes the second time) once the project is released.
+We will go over this in the first lecture, but if you are concerned you can follow the steps below in advance if you wish.

 ### Configure Environment